shrutigrg/Clark_Project/README.md

 # Tasks based on User Story
-1. Create Object - “Config__c” - fields: “Label” (Text, Unique), “Type” (Text), “Amount” (Number)
+- Create Object - “Config__c” - fields: “Label” (Text, Unique), “Type” (Text), “Amount” (Number)
-2. Create Object - “Case_Config__c” - fields: “Label” (Text, Unique), “Type” (Text), “Amount”
+- Create Object - “Case_Config__c” - fields: “Label” (Text, Unique), “Type” (Text), “Amount”
 (Number), Case (Lookup to Case object)
-3.Create LWC Component - Available Configs to display all Config records with 3-columns: Label, Type and Amount where user can select multiple records.
+- Create LWC Component - Available Configs to display all Config records with 3-columns: Label, Type and Amount where user can select multiple records.
-4.Create 2nd LWC component - Case Configs to display all Case Config records with 3-columns: Label, Type and Amount 5.Add Pagination in Available Config component to handle large no of records.
+- Create 2nd LWC component - Case Configs to display all Case Config records with 3-columns: Label, Type and Amount
+- Add Pagination in Available Config component to handle large no of records.
-6.Create Add button Available Configs LWC Component which will add the selected Config records to Case Config LWC Component .
+- Create Add button Available Configs LWC Component which will add the selected Config records to Case Config LWC Component .
 Do not allow duplicate records to be added.
-7.Changes to auto refresh Case Config component every time new records are added.
+- Changes to auto refresh Case Config component every time new records are added.
-8.Configure Remote Site setting with https://updatecase.requestcatcher.com/
+- Configure Remote Site setting with https://updatecase.requestcatcher.com/
-9.Create SEND button on Case Config component to make an API call with POST method to external service to add new Case Config records .
+- Create SEND button on Case Config component to make an API call with POST method to external service to add new Case Config records .
   JSON - {
           "caseId": "50068000005QOhbAAG",
           "status": "Closed",